Tung Wah Museum

-Tung Wah Group of Hospitals Museum is a museum housed in the former Main Hall Building of Kwong Wah Hospital, located at 25 Waterloo Road, Kowloon, Hong Kong.
+Tung Wah Museum is a museum housed in the former Main Hall Building of Kwong Wah Hospital, located at 25 Waterloo Road, Kowloon, Hong Kong.
 Only this building was preserved when Kwong Wah Hospital was re-developed in 1958–1963.
-This building was built in 1911; it was classified as a Grade I historic building and in 2010, it was declared as a monument in 2010.
+This building was built in 1911; it was classified as a Grade I historic building and in 2010, it was declared as a monument.